feature-engine/feature_engine/docs/index.rst

 Regardless of your skill level you can help us.
 We appreciate bug reports, user testing, feature requests, bug fixes, addition of tests, product enhancements, and documentation improvements.
 We also appreciate blogs about Feature-engine.
 If you happen to have one, let us know!

 For more details on how to contribute check the contributing page.
 Click on the "Contributing" page on the left of this page.

-Thank you for your contributions!

 Feature-engine's Transformers